 In Iowa, the Office of the State Long-Term Care Ombudsman (OSLTCO) is authorized by the federal Older Americans Act and the state Older Iowans Act.
 Operating as an independent entity within the Iowa Department on Aging, its mission is to protect the health, safety, welfare and rights of individuals residing in long-term care facilities by investigating complaints, seeking resolutions to problems and providing advocacy with the goal of enhancing quality of life and care.

-In 2016, under the direction of State Long-Term Care Ombudsman Deanna Clingan-Fischer, the OSLTCO worked to protect the rights of the more than 55,000 Iowans residing in long-term care settings in Iowa, including those living in nursing facilities, residential care facilities, assisted living programs and elder group homes.
+In 2016, the OSLTCO worked to protect the rights of the more than 55,000 Iowans residing in long-term care settings in Iowa, including those living in nursing facilities, residential care facilities, assisted living programs and elder group homes.
 Activities included: